MariaLundgren/frozan/README.md

 - When clicking on the marker at the scockholm location it shows the adress for that location.
 - Hovering over the buttons to make sure they become darker when hovering over them.

+#### Contact

+-	As a user I want to be able to contact the company with questions and feedback.
+    - In the contact section the user can fill out a contact form for any questions or feedback that the user have for the company.

 ### Responsiveness

 ### Browsers